Beyond Belief - How To Be Free From Views And Words

 which he follows with the simile of the raft.

-A teaching is presented as a guidance whereas as, conventionally, a belief is presented as an immutable certainty.This video provides a useful explanation
+A teaching, a belief, is presented as a guidance whereas as, conventionally, a belief is presented as an immutable certainty.This video provides a useful explanation

 of the Buddha's teaching on clinging to views.
 (If you scroll down and read the comments by "Oxcb" on 19 Oct 2017 he/she observes that in his introductory comments the presenter unintentionally sets the viewer up to form an attachment and a liking for the perspective he is offering!)